Staffmaster00/pythonBangazon01/README.md

 ## What I learned:

-     1. Everything in Python is an object like Javascript without primative forms.
+     1. Everything in Python is an object like Javascript without primitive forms.

-     2. The entire module is run as this object in the CLI and given properties called _name_ with a value of _main_
+     2. The entire module is run as an object in the CLI and given properties called _name_ with a value of _main_ unless imported.

-     3. print() = console.log()
+     3. print() ~ console.log()

      4. Objects are called dictionaries in Python